rgilks/royal-game-of-ur/README.md

 ```
 ❯ amplify init
 Note: It is recommended to run this command from the root of your app directory
 ?
-Enter a name for the project cljstemplate
+Enter a name for the project rgou
 The following configuration will be applied:

 Project information
-| Name: cljstemplate
+| Name: rgou
 | Environment: dev
 | Default editor: Visual Studio Code
 | App type: javascript